Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Instructions

-• Slice the kumquats into thin slices horizontally across their equator, removing any seeds and setting them aside.
+• Slice the kumquats into thin rounds across their equator, picking out the seeds as you go and setting them aside.
+Don't discard the seeds.

-• Wrap the seeds in a bit of cheesecloth, tie it up and place them in the jam pot.
+• Wrap the reserved seeds in a square of cheesecloth, tie it closed, and drop the packet into your jam pot.

-• Funnel into prepared canning jars, remove air bubbles and apply 2 part canning lids.
+• Funnel the finished jam into prepared jars, leaving 1/4 inch headspace.
+Remove air bubbles, wipe the rims, and apply two-part canning lids.

 Notes